 If you’re not sure how to choose, you can’t go wrong with something classic.
 We go over the tricks to know in creating a solid card as a strategic item for your self-publishing promotion.

 New technologies can make our lives easier and sometimes even more exciting.
 This goes for business cards too.

 Here's an example.

-Including a QR code on your card can be the key to the success of your author's printed products, allowing users to get to your site in a matter of seconds.
+Including a QR code on your card can make all the difference with printed products.
+A QR code gets users to your site in a matter of seconds.

-Magnets with all sorts of designs have not lost their relevance; many still use them to decorate their fridge door.
-So why not take advantage of this and allow readers to display it where they can see it?
+Magnets have not lost their relevance; many still adore them as a way to decorate their fridge doors.
+Why not have readers display your info where they can see it?

 1.3.
 Bookmark design

 You can turn your writer's business card into a bookmark.
 After all, this is probably the best way a reader can use your printed material.